dzdamars/dzdamar-personal/about.md

 <h2>Dzumaratin Damar Sasongko</h2>

 _**Passionate computer scientist.
-Software engineer, and a competency cyber security for IT architecture and integration at work.**_
+Software engineer, and competence in cyber security for IT architecture and integration at work.**_

-_**I am involved in several developer communities – both as an co-organiser, and as a member for various IT conferences and other events and meetups.**_
+_**I am involved in several developer communities – both as a co-organizer, and as a member for various IT conferences and other events.**_

 ---